How to raise more for MiMS!

 Embrace the fund-race: Tips for reaching your goal

 • Lead by example: There's no rule against donating to your own FundRacing page.
 Seed your total with a modest donation to show your friends and family you'll put your money where your shoes are.
 While you're at it, check if your employer has a matching gift program—you might double your donation.

 • Similarly, ask one of your "sure thing" supporters to make an early donation.
 Others will be more likely to give when they see you're making progress.

-• Go a little bigger and donate your birthday to MiMS.
+• Donate your birthday to MiMS (if the timing is right).
 In lieu of gifts, tell your party guests to donate to your fund-racing page.

 • Have a favorite restaurant or brewery that supports nonprofits?
 Find out if they have a "giving night" when they donate a portion of proceeds to a nonprofit.

-• Timing your asks and updates is a key to fundraising success.
+• Set the pace: Timing your asks and updates is a key to fundraising success.
 See our handy recommended timeline for communications (LINK to doc?
 Do we have this yet?) as you head toward race day.

 • Also, be sure to read the monthly MiMS FundRacing Newsletter, and check in on the Fundracers' Facebook Group.